-In the scramble to make sure Customer Advisory Board meetings are packed with value for themselves and their clients, most sponsoring companies cannot resist the temptation to over populate their meeting agendas.
-On the one hand, there is a desire to make sure that every aspect of the strategy is covered to maximize advice gathering.
-On the other, there is the common fear that the room will be quiet, with no one offering their comments or perspectives.
+Often as companies work to build out their Customer Advisory Board meeting agendas there is a desire to pack in the content for fear there will be silent, with no one offering their comments or perspectives.
 The remedy – most sponsoring companies believe – is to pile on the topics.

 - Quality over quantity.
-The most common feedback customers tell us is “next time, have fewer topics and give us more time to talk about them.”
+The most common feedback we hear is “next time, have fewer topics and give us more time to talk about them.”
 Focus on the one or two highest priority areas that you want to test with clients or where you most need advice and use the time to dig deeply into discussion.

 - Know the purpose and goal of each session.
 Council meetings go off the rails when the discussion lacks focus.
 Spend time in advance to structure the conversation and identify specifically where you want input and advice and make that clear at the outset of the session.